slsa-framework/slsa/docs/spec/v1.1/source-requirements.md

 | Organization | A collection of people who collectively create the Source.
 Examples of organizations include an open-source projects, a company, or a team within a company.
 | Change | A set of modifications to one or more source files and associated metadata.
 Change metadata MUST include any information required to situate the change in relation to other changes (e.g. parent revision).
 | Version Control System | Software for tracking and managing changes to source.
 Git and Subversion are examples of version control systems.
-| Revision | The canonical source at a given point in time as identified by the version control system.
+| Revision | A specific identifier provided by the version control system that identifies a given state of the source.
 As an example, you can identify a git revision by its tree hash.
 | Change History | A record of the history of changes that went into the revision.
 | Source Control Platform | A service or suite of services for hosting version controlled software.
 GitHub and GitLab are examples of source control platforms, as are combinations of tools like Gerrit code reviews with GitHub source control.